stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

 </div>

 ###GROUP BY
 All of the queries above have something in common: they all aggregate across the entire table.
-What if you want to aggregate only part of the table &mdash; you want to count entries by month, for example. `GROUP BY` allows you to separate your aggregations into sub-groups.
+What if you want to aggregate only part of the table &mdash; you want to count the number of entries for each year, for example. `GROUP BY` allows you to separate data into groups which can be aggregated independent of one another.
 Here's an example:

     SELECT year,
            COUNT(*) as count